 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Northern Catalonia’s largest city Girona was one of my Barcelona day-trip destinations.
 This marvelous city has a beautiful old town which can be seen in some of the Game of Thrones series.
 It is located around 100 kilometers north of Barcelona and can easily be reached by train or car.
+One day trip to Girona is a great idea if you are spending some time in the area.

 On my recent trip to Barcelona, Spain I had booked hotels near the city but wanted to explore more of its surroundings.
-As it turns out, there are a lot of options on what to visit near Barcelona – like a day trip to Montserrat, viewing ruins from Roman times in Tarragona and going on several hikes along the Costa Brava.
-However, the trip to Girona will stay in my memory as a peaceful and really enjoyable experience of Gothic architecture and an amazing walk around the old city stone walls.
+As it turns out, there are a lot of options on what to visit near Barcelona – like a day trip to Montserrat, viewing ruins from Roman times in Tarragona, and going on several hikes along the Costa Brava.
+However, the trip to Girona will stay in my memory as a peaceful and really enjoyable experience of Gothic architecture and an amazing walk around the old city’s stone walls.

 Game of Thrones locations